-If we then try to resolve this challenge through conventional wisdom and traditional advice from others, we will find that these methods have ceased to help.
+If we then try to resolve our existential depression through conventional wisdom and traditional advice from others, we will find that these methods have ceased to help.
 Then, we are propelled to move onto a path of self- discovery and soul search.
 We find solace through designing our own ‘auto therapy’, or by reading books and biographies, writing or journaling, creating art or music, and learning from kindred spirits across time and space, from books or the internet.
 Eventually, we learn to rely on ourselves to console, reassure, comfort and nurture our inner being, and to get to the other side of our existential depression.

 The process of getting through an existential depression could be likened to that of a psychic death and its rebirth.
 Again quoting Eckhart Tolle: ‘They awaken into something deeper… a deeper sense of purpose or connectedness with a greater life that is not dependent on explanations or anything conceptual any longer.
 It’s a kind of re-birth.
 The dark night of the soul is a kind of death that you die.
 What dies is the egoic sense of self.
 Of course, death is always painful, but nothing real has actually died there – only an illusory identity… Often it is part of the awakening process, the death of the old self and the birth of the true self.’

-Despite having to go through a period of confusion and despair, the result of your productive conflict is a renewed sense of independence and integrity.
+Despite having to go through a period of confusion and despair, the result of your existential depression is a renewed sense of independence and integrity.
 Once reached a higher level of functioning, you become an original thinker, with your own approach to solving problems and creativity.
 You are also much more able to manifest your gifts and talents through words, art, meaningful domestic endeavours or social actions.

 I have come to accept the feeling of not knowing where I am going.
 And I have trained myself to love it.
 Because it is only when we are suspended in mid-air with no landing in sight, that we force our wings to unravel and alas begin our flight.